Jake McCarthy Player Props: Diamondbacks vs. Giants

 Jake McCarthy At The Plate

-- McCarthy is batting .231 with four doubles, three triples, two home runs and 13 walks.
+- McCarthy has four doubles, three triples, two home runs and 13 walks while hitting .238.

-- McCarthy has picked up a hit in 23 of 44 games this year, with multiple hits 10 times.

-- He has hit a long ball in two of 44 games played this season, and in 1.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.